software-students-spring2025/1-specification-exercise-proj1/README.md

 ## User Requirements

+- As a user, I want to sign up and login to my account so I can start tracking my water intake.
 - As a user, I want to log my water intake so I can keep an accurate history of my hydration.
 - As a user, I want to undo an incorrectly logged water intake so I can correct mistakes and maintain accuracy in my logs.
 - As a user, I want to set daily or monthly water intake goals so I can aim for measurable progress and promote a healthier lifestyle.